Paige Matthews

 At the beginning of season four, Paige goes on to help reconstitute The Charmed Ones by taking Prue's place in the "Power of Three", following her death in the season three finale.
 Like Prue, Paige possesses telekinetic abilities, but due to her mixed whitelighter heritage, this manifests as the ability to orb ("teleport") objects from one location to another through a vocal command.
-As the series progresses, Paige also receives whitelighter abilities such as the power to orb herself and others, as well as sensing, glamouring, and healing.
+As the series progresses, Paige also receives whitelighter abilities such as the power to orb herself and others, as well as sensing, glamouring and healing also the power of photokinesis.
 Paige's storylines have often revolved around her protecting innocents and defeating the forces of evil in San Francisco with her sisters.
 In the later seasons, she eventually receives her own whitelighter charges to train and protect as they learn witchcraft.
-Paige also has romantic relationships with fellow-witch Richard Montana (Balthazar Getty) in season six, and FBI agent Kyle Brody (Kerr Smith) in season seven.
+Paige also has romantic relationships with fellow-witch Richard Montana (Balthazar Getty) in season six and FBI agent Kyle Brody (Kerr Smith) in season seven.
 In the eighth and final season, Paige marries a human parole officer named Henry Mitchell (Ivan Sergei).

 The character was mostly well received by television critics, who complimented Paige's personality and felt that McGowan was the right choice for the role.
 McGowan won the Family Television Award for Favorite Sister in 2005 for her portrayal of Paige.
 In 2007, AOL TV ranked Paige at number 13 on their list of the Top TV Witches, the lowest of the four sisters.
 In addition to the television series, the character has also appeared in numerous expanded universe material, such as the Charmed novels and its comic book adaptation.